reflex-frp/reflex-platform/reflex-frp.org/doc/architecture.rst

 Reflex is suitable primarily for single-page apps.

 .. todo:: Add ways to build non-single-page apps.

 ..
-Push/Pull APIs?

-..
-Note from Divam - The ``Reflex`` typeclass provides functions which I think are not important discussing here?
-  Similarly MonadSample, MonadHold are not relevant in introduction They are relevant in QuickRef which lists the API and their constraints

-..
 See :ref:`guide_to_event_management` for more info on how to construct the event graph using the APIs.